Unidata/netcdf-java/docs/src/public/userguide/pages/netcdfJava_tutorial/ncml/BasicNcml.md

 You may also use a specialized XML editor like Oxygen or XML Spy, or an IDE like IntelliJ, Eclipse, or NetBeans that have context-sensitive XML editing.

 For these exercises, you should run ToolsUI locally from the jar.
+For information regarding where to get ToolsUI or how to run it locally, please see the [ToolsUI Reference Guide](toolsui_ref.html#download-and-run-locally)

 Use the ToolsUI _NcML Tab_ to generate NcML from the CDM file by entering the the URL of a local or remote CDM dataset, or browse to a local file.
 The NcML of the dataset is generated and displayed: